Date of Degree

 Includes bibliographical references (pages 166-187).

 Copyright 2010 Marisela Rosas

 Rosas, Marisela.
-"College student activism: an exploration of learning outcomes." dissertation, University of Iowa, 2010.
+"College student activism: an exploration of learning outcomes."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.